 3.6.3.
 Slicing lists#

-We already learned how to index a list, using an integer between square brackets []
+We already learned how to index a list by using an integer within square brackets []

 Note